RocketChat/Rocket.Chat.Electron/README.md

 one.
 The file should be located in the `%APPDATA%/Rocket.Chat/` folder or the installation folder in case of a installation for all users (Windows only).

-For Windows the full paths are:
+For Windows, the full paths are:

 - `~\Users\<username>\AppData\Roaming\Rocket.Chat\`
 - `~\Program Files\Rocket.Chat\Resources\`

-On MacOS the full paths are:
+On macOS, the full paths are:

 - `~/Users/<username>/Library/Application Support/Rocket.Chat/`
 - `~/Applications/Rocket.Chat.app/Contents/Resources/`

-On Linux the full paths are:
+On Linux, the full paths are:

 - `/home/<username>/.config/Rocket.Chat/`
 - `/opt/Rocket.Chat/resources/`